joeyespo/grip/README.md

 Usage
 -----

-The command-line interface is simple.
 To render the readme of a repository:

     $ cd myrepo
     $ grip [port]